tauri-apps/tao/.changes/channel.md

 tao: patch
 ---

 Fix missing `Sync` trait on EventLoopProxy.
-This commit also introduces which could also improve the performance.
+This commit also introduces `crossbeam-channel` crate which could also improve the performance.